 These materials are entitled "Ontario Provincial Police: Aboriginal Initiatives - Building Respectful Relationships".
-They are designed to accompany a two-day presentation by OPP Commissioner Gwen Boniface and others in Forest, Ontario on January 26 and 27, 2006.
-Pursuant to Part II of the Inquiry's mandate, the presentation is intended to describe the OPP's mission, vision and values in providing services to Aboriginal people and communities, as well as existing OPP initiatives to build and maintain respectful relationships with them.
+An earlier version was provided in draft form to the Commission and to the parties.
+Those draft materials were designed to accompany a two-day presentation by OPP Commissioner Gwen Boniface and others in Forest, Ontario on January 26 and 27, 2006.
+Pursuant to Part II of the Inquiry's mandate, the presentation described the OPP's mission, vision and values in providing services to Aboriginal people and communities, as well as existing OPP initiatives to build and maintain respectful relationships with them.

-At this point, the materials are in draft form.
-It is expected that they will be supplemented by more detailed and focused discussion during the OPP presentation.
-Equally important, the OPP welcomes a dialogue during and following its presentation on what it is doing and how to continue to build strong relationships.
-Accordingly, the materials are only a starting point to facilitate discussion.
+The draft materials were supplemented by more detailed and focused discussion during the OPP presentation.
+As well, the OPP invited a dialogue during and following its presentation on what it is doing and how to continue to build strong relationships.
+This dialogue continued during the presentation by the Chiefs of Ontario.
+Indeed, Commissioner Boniface, in her testimony at the Inquiry, adopted specific recommendations made by the Chiefs of Ontario.